10 reasons to book a golf holiday to the Algarve

 One of the most convenient things about booking a holiday in the Algarve is that it’s easy to get to.
 The sun-safe climate and coastal location are easily accessible with up to five direct flights every day from various airports in the UK.
 Once you land at Faro airport, you're only a short 25-minute drive from Vilamoura.
 Alternatively, Albufeira is just a further 10-minute drive away.

 The Algarve suits all types of golfers.
 With over 40 golf courses to choose from, including customer favourites like San Lorenzo, Monte Rei and the Old Course Vilamoura, you are never short of options.
 With immaculate fairways, interesting layouts designed by legendary architects and spectacular views, it is fair to say the golf courses in the Algarve are unrivalled in Europe.
 At its heart is Vilamoura – a true golfing hotspot.

 With so much variety, we understand that choosing which courses to play might be an intimidating prospect.
 Do not fear as our experts will be more than happy to tailor any quotes specifically to your wants and needs!

-Whether you choose to stay in east, west, or central Algarve, there is a wide range of resorts to choose from, with both hotel and self-catering accommodation, as well as plenty of activities to take part in, both on and off the course.
+Whether you choose to live in Eastern, Western or central Algarve, there is a wide range of resorts to choose from, with both hotel and self-catering accommodation, as well as plenty of activities to take part in, both on and off the course.